zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 ## **Step 4:** REST APIs

 REST API for Oracle Essbase enables you to automate management of Essbase resources and operations.
-All requests and responses are communicated over secured HTTP.
+All requests and responses are communicated over HTTP.

 You can view a list of all REST Endpoints.

 **Explore the Swagger Interface**

-The Swagger interface for Essbase REST enables you to try out REST requests in a visual interface, even before you have set up cURL or another API implementation method.
+The Swagger interface for Essbase REST enables you to try out REST requests in a visual interface, even before you have set up cURL(Client URL) or another API implementation method. cURL is a command-line data transfer tool you can use for making HTTP requests and other requests.

 To use the Swagger interface,

-1. In a web browser, enter the URL for the Essbase web interface.
+1. Login Essbase web interface with url.
 For example: http://ip:9000/essbase/jet

-2. Log in.

-3. In your browser address bar, select all of the URL string that immediately follows essbase, and replace it with /rest/doc/.
-For example, change the URL to:  https://ip/essbase/rest/doc/
+2. In your browser address bar, select all of the URL string that immediately follows essbase, and replace it with /rest/doc/.
+For example, change the URL to:  http://ip:9000/essbase/rest/doc/

-4. On Swagger web interface, you will be presented with number of different REST APIs.
+3. On Swagger web interface, you will be presented with number of different REST APIs.

-5. Under Application logs, click on the second GET button (Download All Logs).
+4. Under Application logs, click on the second GET button (Download All Logs).

     ![](./images/image14_94.png)

     ![](./images/image14_95.png)

-6. Click the Try it Out button.
+5. Click the Try it Out button.

     ![](./images/image14_96.png)

-7. Enter the name of application.
+6. Enter the name of application.

     ![](./images/image14_97.png)

-8. Click the Execute button.
+7. Click the Execute button.

-9. Look under the Server Response section.
+8. Look under the Server Response section.
 If the request was successful, then you should see a 200 response with a body such as the following:

     ![](./images/image14_98.png)

-10. Click on the Download File link to download zip file containing application log.
+9. Click on the Download File link to download zip file containing application log.

-11. You can integrate REST APIs with cURL in order to automate various Essbase tasks. cURL is a command-line data transfer tool you can use for making HTTP requests and other requests.
+10. You can integrate REST APIs with cURL in order to automate various Essbase tasks.
 You may proceed to the next lab.

 ## Acknowledgements